andymatuschak/scrying-pen/README.md

 I'm grateful to David Ha, Douglas Eck, and their team for their great work with SketchRNN.
 The paper's wonderful to read; the models from Quick, Draw! are a great resource to the community; the demo implementations were a very helpful reference.

 I'm also grateful to Michael Nielsen, Robert Ochshorn, and M Eifler for useful conversations about this project.

+Thanks also to the [OpenAI Hackathon](https://blog.openai.com/hackathon/) for providing a nice venue for polishing the last bits of this project up.